Azure/autorest/Documentation/swagger_handling.md

 ### Inheritance and Polymorphism
 #### Inheritance
-AutoRest build inheritance between types if an `AllOf` field is specified in a Swagger definition with ONLY one reference to another Swagger definition.
+AutoRest builds inheritance between types if an `AllOf` field is specified in a Swagger definition with ONLY one reference to another Swagger definition.
 The following example demonstrate a `Cat` type inheriting a `Pet` with its `AllOf` set to `[{"$ref": "Pet"}]`.

 > Note: Only `AllOf` fields with one reference will be treated as inheritance.
-If `AllOf` contains more than one schema that have `"$ref"` as the key the inheritance will not be built.
+If `AllOf` contains more than one schema that has `"$ref"` as the key the inheritance will not be built.
 However, inheritance will not be broken if there are other inline schema definitions in `AllOf` because their properties will only be merged into the current type's property list.

 **Example:**
 ```json